Sink Repair & Installation

 Also, if you are not using enough water to clear the waste in the disposal, the drain line can become clogged.

 The professionals at Olde Town Plumbing can clear the drain line and get the water flowing properly again.
+Or we can install a new food disposal if your current one is broken.
 You’ll be back in business in no time.

 What Sets Us Apart